 When to go

-With so much to see and do in this breathtakingly beautiful country, there really isn’t a bad time to travel to New Zealand.
-Summer (December – February) brings with it long balmy evenings and sunny days, so a great time to make the most of all the fantastic outdoor activities on offer and enjoy the amazing beaches.
-Spring (September – November) and Autumn (March-May) bring milder weather, but are still very pleasant times to visit, and the autumnal colours are spectacular.
+With so much to see and do in New Zealand, there really isn’t a bad time to visit.
+Summer (December-February) brings with it long, balmy evenings and sunny days, so is a great time to make the most of the fantastic outdoor activities and beautiful beaches.
+Spring (September-November) and Autumn (March-May) bring milder weather but are still very pleasant times to visit, and the autumn colours are spectacular.
 If you are keen to go skiing, then Winter (June-August) is the best time to go as there should be snow in the South Island, and the mountainous regions of the southern tip of the North Island.

-Flights: Air New Zealand operate from London via Los Angeles, whilst partnerships with other airlines also enable you to take a stop over in Asia, in fact why not make it an around the world trip!
-We also love the concept of the Sky couch for a little more room in Economy, available on the Air New Zealand sectors of your journey.
+Flights: Air New Zealand operate from London via Los Angeles, whilst partnerships with other airlines (including Singapore Airlines) also enable you to take a stop over in Asia.
+In fact why not make it an around the world trip!
+We also love the concept of the Skycouch for a little more room in Economy, available on the Air New Zealand sectors of your journey.
 Other airlines operating to New Zealand include the BA and Qatar partnership via Doha and Malaysia Airlines via Kuala Lumpur.
 Expect to travel for about 26 hours.